Great Christmas Movies

 This modern-day classic holiday film from director Bob Clark is a bittersweet coming-of-age story.
 It opened in small-town America in Hohman, Indiana.
 It began with the early 1940s childhood recollections of Ralphie Parker as an adult (Jean Shepherd) about the Christmas season (his musings were based on the writings of American humorist Jean Shepherd).
 He began the voice-over narration:

-Young 9 year-old Ralphie Parker (Peter Billingsley) thought that an official Red Ryder carbine-action 200-shot range model air rifle or BB gun would be the perfect or ultimate gift to find under the tree delivered by Santa.
+Young 9 year-old Ralphie Parker (Peter Billingsley) thought that a BB gun would be the perfect or ultimate gift to find under the tree delivered by Santa ("I want an official Red Ryder carbine-action 200-shot range model air rifle").
 He imagined himself single-handedly protecting his family by holding off a group of criminals (in black and white striped prison uniforms) assaulting the house.